 But shouldn’t I care about pet store puppies?

 Yes, but remember that puppies in pet stores are the ones who have already made it out of the puppy mill.
 The real tragedy is the hundreds of thousands of dogs and puppies still living in puppy mills, where almost all pet store puppies come from.
-These dogs live in tiny cramped cages for most of their lives, for the sole purpose of producing puppies to be sold in pet stores.
-You can help put puppy mills out of business by never buying a puppy from a store for any reason.
+These dogs live in tiny, cramped cages for most of their lives, for the sole purpose of producing puppies to be sold in pet stores.
+You can help put puppy mills out of business by never buying a puppy from a puppy store for any reason.

 What happens to pet store puppies who aren’t sold?